Cost overruns in construction projects are a common occurrence in many projects.

 Proper storage as per construction priorities could save a lot of time especially the small items that are often lost, which requires another lead time for the order placing and delivery and thus causing extra utilization and deployment of resources for more than the planned periods.

 All heavy lifts should be planned to place the equipment on location as soon as it arrives at a construction site.
-Most of the heavy lifts are normally rented to lifting contractors and thus double handling could cost a lot and should be avoided in order to control cost overruns.
+Most of the heavy lifts are normally rented to lifting contractors and thus double handling could cost a lot and should be avoided in order to control cost overruns in construction projects.

 Construction activities heavily rely on machinery and equipment.
-Effective utilization of these items can help project managers to control cost overruns.
+Effective utilization of these items can help project managers to control cost overruns in construction projects.

 Most heavy equipment e.g. excavators, dumpers, concrete equipment or cranes and etc.. are hired on a rental basis and a contractor has to bear a hefty amount of rents for these services.